 A freshly cleaned home can be one of life’s great pleasures.
 But the actual act of cleaning?
-Well… we’re going to go out on a limb and say that few people love that job.
+Well… we’re going to go out on a limb and say that its not everyone’s favorite thing.
 Still, when spring cleaning time rolls around, we can’t help but think about those cleaning tasks that we’ve put off all winter.
-Here are five spring cleaning jobs that many of us are dreading, along with some tips and tricks to get them done as quickly and easily as possible.
+Here are five spring cleaning jobs that many of us may be avoiding, along with some tips and tricks to get them done as quickly and easily as possible.

 Clean the refrigerator.
 Most of us probably wipe down the fridge more than just once a year due to spills and leaks, but spring cleaning is a great time to really dive in and clean all parts of your refrigerator.
 Start with the inside: move everything out of the fridge and onto the counter.
-Take a look at freshness and expiration dates (salad dressing and condiments are a likely culprit!) and toss as appropriate.
+Take a look at freshness and expiration dates (salad dressing and condiments are likely culprits!) and toss as appropriate.
 Remove shelves and drawers and give them a good scrubbing – S.O.S® Soap Pads are the perfect tool for cleaning removable glass shelves.
+Just wet the pad, scrub, and rinse!
 Next, use a soft cloth to wipe down the outside of the fridge, including the top.
 The amount of dust up there might surprise you… and not in a good way!
 Finally, clean the condenser coils and fan blade.
-Be sure to turn off all power to the fridge and follow your refrigerator user manual instructions carefully for this task.
+Be sure to turn off all power to the fridge and then follow your refrigerator user manual instructions carefully for this task.

 Clean the washer and dryer.
 As hard as they work to get our clothes clean, washing machines are, unfortunately, not self-cleaning.
 If appropriate for your machine (check your users manual), consider a specialized product such as Clorox® Washing Machine Cleaner and follow the product’s instructions carefully to sanitize the inside of your machine.
 Leaving the lid open for a while after each cycle will also help prevent mold, mildew and any unwelcome smells.
 Next up, tackle the dryer.
 Most people know you’re supposed to clean the lint filter after every use, but even when doing this, dryer sheets can create a build-up that keeps the filter from working properly.
 Take the filter out and pour a little water on it to see if it seeps through.
 If it doesn’t, scrub the filter gently with soap and water.
 Next, check the dryer vent.
 The outside should be free of obstructions and an extendable, flexible brush or air compressor can be used to clean the length of the vent (again though, check your dryer users manual to be sure you are doing what’s recommended for your brand and model).
 Don’t forget to vacuum/remove lint from behind and underneath the dryer as well, otherwise, it can get pulled right back into the dryer.